locationtech-labs/geopyspark/docs/core_concepts.rst

 Raster
 ------

-GeoPySpark differs in how it represents rasters from other geo-spatial python libraries like rasterio.
+GeoPySpark differs in how it represents rasters from other geo-spatial Python libraries like rasterio.
 In GeoPySpark, they are represented as a ``dict``.

 The fields used to represent rasters:
  - **no_data_value**: The value that represents no data in raster.
-This cen be represented by a variety of types depending on the value type of the raster.
+This can be represented by a variety of types depending on the value type of the raster.
  - **data** (nd.array): The raster data itself.
-It is contained within a numpy array.
+It is contained within a NumPy array.

-**Note**: All rasters in GeoPySpark are represented as having multiple bands, even if the origin raster just contained one.
+**Note**: All rasters in GeoPySpark are represented as having multiple bands, even if the original raster just contained one.

 .. _tile_layout: